hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 # Copilot Studio & SAP - Trading Contracts
 Getting started with Copilot Studio and SAP

-This tutorial walks through two simple scenarios:
+This tutorial walks through three simple scenarios:
+* knowledge grounding with a simple website
-* Knowledge Grounding with documents you can upload
+* knowledge grounding with documents you can upload
 * Reading and interacting with data from an SAP system exposed via SAP OData.
 In this specific case we are leveraging a service that returns information about Trading Contracts

 ## Create & configure a SAP Copilot in Microsoft Copilot Studio